anaskhraza/netsuite-sync-watcher/readme.md

 # Getting Started
 This utility uploads files to a specific folder in your NetSuite file cabinet.
-We've found it a best practice to keep all suitescripts in a single folder if possible.
+We've found it a best practice to keep all suitescripts in a single folder if possible or event multipile folder will worknpm adduser.

 3. Generate a config file with the `-g` or `--gen-config` option nsw -g

 Answer the prompts and supply the internal id of the destination folder you noted in step 1.
-This will generate both the encrypted and unencrypted NetSuiteConfig file.
+This will generate both the NetSuiteConfig file.

 4. Upload a file

     nsw -u SomeScriptFile.js

-5. Confirm the file is there in NetSuite, then delete the plaintext NetSuiteConfig.js file.
+5. Confirm the file is there in NetSuite.

 # More Detail
 Although generating a config with the `--gen-config` option is the easiest way to go, you can do it more